Rudník (Trutnov District): Administrative division

+Etymology

+The initial German name of Rudník was Hermannseifen ("Hermann's seifen"), which was transcribed into Czech as Heřmanovy Sejfy.
+In mining terminology, the word seifen was used for layered mineral deposits (sand, clay, pebbles), washed into a narrow valley by watercourses, where precious metals were extracted from them (especially gold, silver and tin).
+Seifen was originally the name of a local stream, transferred to the settlement.
+The modern name Rudník has its root in the Czech word ruda ('ore').

 Geography

 Rudník is located about 12 km west of Trutnov and 41 km north of Hradec Králové.
 It lies in the Giant Mountains Foothills.
 The highest point is the hill Smrčina at 687 m above sea level.
 The village is situated at the confluence of the streams Luční potok and Bolkovský potok.